alina-yur/native-spring-boot/README.md

 - `-Os` - Optimize for image size;

-- `-pgo`: Using PGO will automatically trigger `-O3` for best performance.
+- `--pgo`: Using PGO will automatically trigger `-O3` for best performance.

 ## Bonus level: memory considerations